corby-it/gbemu/README.md

 # `gbemu` - GameBoy Emulator

 Repository for a multi-platform Gameboy emulator.
-This project's aim is to write an emulator for the original Gameboy in C++ and maybe extend the support to Gameboy Color in the future.
+This project's aim is to write an emulator for the original Gameboy and the Gameboy Color in C++.
 No-one pretends to be working on the most cycle accurate emulator here, this is just a hobby project and a way to learn how to write a working emulator for a (relatively) simple platform.

 Dependencies (as submodules or included in the repo):